 - Dinner: $20

 If you plan on drinking alcohol, remember to add more to your budget as well.
 Beers in Bali (Bintang is the most popular brand) are significantly cheaper than wine or cocktails.
-If you are more of a cocktail person, keep an eye out for the 2 for 1 specials.
-Pretty much every bar and beach club has them.
+If you are more of a cocktail person, keep an eye out for the two for one specials.
+Pretty much every bar and beach club have them.

 Bali isn’t a shopping mecca, but there are a few souvenirs you may be interested in.
 Batik sarongs, tea, and coffee tend to be the most popular souvenirs.
 Quality varies, but none of the above are particularly expensive (unless you plan on buying copious amounts of the Kopi Luwak coffee).

 What you probably will spend your money on are massages.
 Bali is famous for its cheap massages and travellers tend to indulge in this practice, many even going every day.
 While I don’t expect that to be the case for everyone, I imagine you will at least go once or twice during your stay.
 Basic massages are about $10 for one hour (not at a fancy resort spa).
 It is customary to leave a small tip.

 With shopping and massages in mind, you should budget an extra $100 for random spending.

 So how much does it cost to go to Bali?
 I suggest setting aside US$1,725 for your trip.
 This includes airfare, accommodation, food, transportation, attractions, and more.
 If you’re travelling with two people, you would double all the costs except for accommodations.